HannachiHassen/Katalon-Platform-WebUITesting/README.md

 Katalon and use different techniques and low-code solutions to create, organize, manage, execute automated tests in different environments, and manage reports in one single platform.

-or test planning, the Platform (formerly Katalon TestOps) allows you to:
+For test planning, the Platform (formerly Katalon TestOps) allows you to:

 - plan builds and releases